oneilstokeseqrm/graphrag-toolkit-1.0/lexical-graph/docs/source/md/lexical-graph/graph-model.md

 Loading Graph Data into Amazon Neptune Analytics
 ```

-Topics are scoped to individual source documents so as to provide connectivity across chunks within a single source.
+Topics are scoped to individual source documents to provide connectivity across chunks within a single source.
 It's common for several chunks from the same source to be connected to the same topic.

 Topics increase *connectivity between relevant chunks within a single source*, and provide a simple document-level summary mechanism.